 Saving money for a down payment on a house isn’t easy.
 My boyfriend and I currently enjoy living in our small condo in the city which he bought back in 2011.
-But since the lockdown started in March, we’ve been dreaming about owning a home someday.
+But since the pandemic started in March, we’ve been dreaming about owning a home someday.
 That’s why we’ve started to save money for a house.

 However, the average cost of a home in Toronto is over $1 million dollars – which means thinking about our massive down payment goal can sometimes feel out of reach.